databendlabs/databend/website/blog/2023-03-10-databend-weekly-84.md

 | <<       | bitwise shift left  | 1 << 4     | 16     |
 | >>       | bitwise shift right | 8 >> 2     | 2      |

-[@jun0315](https://github.com/jun0315) is working on this issue and has made some great progress.
-If you are interested in this feature, you are welcome to join the contribution.
+[@jun0315](https://github.com/jun0315) is working on it and has made some great progress.
+If you are interested in this feature, feel free to drop in and contribute.

 [Issue 10233: Feature: support more pg functions](https://github.com/datafuselabs/databend/issues/10233)